RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 ExternalName connects a Kubernetes service to an external resource outside the cluster, like an external database or API, using a DNS name instead of an IP.

 ## 11. What is kubernetes ingress?
-A **Kubernetes Ingress** is a way to manage external access to services in a cluster, usually HTTP or HTTPS traffic, with more control than a simple NodePort or LoadBalancer.
-We need Ingress because if you have multiple services, exposing each one separately to the internet can be messy and inefficient.
-It works by using an **Ingress resource** that defines rules (like URL paths or hostnames) and an **Ingress controller** that reads these rules and routes incoming traffic to the correct service, often with features like SSL termination, load balancing, and name-based routing.
+A **Kubernetes Ingress** is a way to manage how services in a cluster can be accessed by the internet.
+Ingress is used because if you have multiple services, exposing each one separately to the internet can be messy and inefficient.
+It works by using an **Ingress resource** that defines rules (like URL paths or hostnames) and an **Ingress controller** that reads these rules and routes incoming traffic to the correct service allowing clean, secure, and organized access to your applications from outside the cluster.

 ## 12. Kubernetes RBAC
 RBAC means Role-Based Access Control.
 It’s used to manage who can access the cluster and what actions they can perform.